 How You Can Get Involved

-Are you looking for a position that will make a difference in the lives of teens?
-Do you want a job working with fantastic coworkers for a program that is considered a model in the county?
+Do you have the summers off and looking for a position to supplement your income while teaching and interacting with children?
+Do you want a job working with fantastic coworkers for a program that is a considered a model in the county?
 This position may be right for you!

 Youth Support Intern (Youth Programs) – looking for TWO interns